Polluux/Atlanmod-ZooIt/README.md

 The artefact generation is using Maven with two different `Maven archetypes` (a classic artefact archetype and a zoo request artefact archetype).

-The application is containerized with a minimal Ubuntu image containing Java, Maven, Node.js and NPM (based on the image [jimador/docker-jdk-8-maven-node](https://hub.docker.com/r/jimador/docker-jdk-8-maven-node/))
+The application is containerized with Docker with a minimal Ubuntu image containing Java, Maven, Node.js and NPM (based on the image [jimador/docker-jdk-8-maven-node](https://hub.docker.com/r/jimador/docker-jdk-8-maven-node/))

 ### Code map of the project
 Starting from `/`, the project is organised as follows :